Sjeiti/ronvalstarnl/src/data/markdown/post_mc-picker.md

 </script>
 ```

 Then we can force all the coloured vertices into the plane in between the black and white vertice, creating two hexagonal pyramids.

 Instead of a red green and blue scale, we use color, intensity and lightness.
-Now lightness is easy, it's the diagonal line from black to white in the cube.
+Lightness is easy, it's the diagonal line from black to white in the cube.
 The color scale (or hue) is a bit more tricky: apart from rgb you also see the subtractive colors cyan, magenta and yellow (cmy).
 So the hue range is cbmryg, zigzagging along the cube.
 We can slant the cube so that black is on the bottom and white at the top, and pull all the hue colors into the same plane in between.
 Now the hue range has become a radial one and the intensity (or saturation or chroma) the distance of the radius to the vertical center.

 ```illustration
 <div id="container" style="height:400px;"></div>